 New Degree Program Proposal must conform to the guidelines set by the Board of Trustees (IHL).
 The New Degree Program Proposal is reviewed by the UCCC, and graduate level degrees are also reviewed by the Graduate Council for approval before being sent to IHL.
 The Director of Academic Quality is responsible for coordinating the development of all new undergraduate and graduate proposals.
-If there are questions that are not covered by these guidelines, please contact the Director of Academic Quality for curriculum questions (5-8193) or the UCCC office (5-9410) for technical issues, completing proposals, or questions regarding the UCCC approval process.
-Contact the Office of Institutional Research and Effectiveness (5-8193) for more information on substantive changes and policy requirements.
+If there are questions that are not covered by these guidelines, please contact the Director of Academic Quality for curriculum questions or the UCCC office for technical issues, completing proposals, or questions regarding the UCCC approval process.
+The Office of Institutional Research and Effectiveness will determine the need for substantive changes and policy requirements.